Etchinghill, Kent: Transmission tower

 The 210-ft concrete mast carried the Eurovision transmission, across to Fiennes, Pas-de-Calais in northern France.
-On the 585ft Tolsford Hill, transmissions started in July 1959, over the English Channel to another tower at Fiennes.
+On the 585 ft Tolsford Hill, transmissions started in July 1959, over the English Channel to another tower at Fiennes.
 In 1972 there was a £200,000 plan to build a new tower, to provide 3,600 more circuits.
 Tolsford Hill BT Tower was built by 1975.

 St Mary's Hospital

 Until the early 1990s, the village was dominated by St Mary's Hospital.
 This was constructed in 1836 by the Elham Poor Law Union as the workhouse for the surrounding area, including the towns of Folkestone and Hythe.
 Prior to this each parish had relieved the poor the best way they could, usually by allowing them to remain in their own homes and giving them outdoor relief, although Elham and Newington each had a small local workhouse facility.
 In 1834 Parliament passed the Poor Law Amendment Act and suggested parishes might group together and provide cross-community facilities.
 This led to the foundation of the Elham Poor Law Union in 1835, and the building of the workhouse at Etchinghill in 1836 at a cost of £6,500.

 Designed by architect Sir Francis Head, the workhouse was designed to accommodate 300 inmates.
 In 1841 an additional building had been erected to provide food and temporary accommodation to some of the many vagrants who wandered the countryside.
 Despite its large size, it was considerably extended in 1890, with the addition of new dormitory wards, an infirmary, and a chapel.

 Following the closure of the workhouse in 1947, the buildings passed to the National Health Service, and were re-opened as St Mary's Hospital, specialising in geriatric care.
 There was also a hospital annexe providing isolation facilities for patients with highly infectious diseases.
 The hospital was helped by community volunteers who included hospital visitors (who befriended patients), the local St. John Ambulance (who provided qualified auxiliary nurses for routine nursing and bed making duties throughout the 1980s), and a very active League of Friends (who raised money to provide many additional comforts for the residents), active from 1962 until the hospital's closure.

-St Mary’s hospital was closed in 1990 and all the buildings, with the exception of the un-consecrated chapel, were demolished.
+St Mary's hospital was closed in 1990 and all the buildings, with the exception of the un-consecrated chapel, were demolished.
 52 houses now occupy approximately two thirds of the land, with a new village hall and amenity land for all to enjoy taking up the remainder of the land.
 The hospital chapel, the last remaining physical element, has been converted into a private house.